lulvhui/RIIV/README.md

 RIIV is a multimodal dialogue personality analysis dataset built from real IELTS-style mock interview videos.
 The full benchmark contains **218** interview videos and **2,322** turn-level dialogue units with aligned **textual, acoustic, visual, and emotion-related** information, together with continuous **Big Five** personality annotations.
 This repository releases an **anonymized public subset** for academic research use only.

-The original benchmark and methodology are introduced in our paper:

-> **A Benchmark for Human Personality Analysis in Multimodal Dialogues**
-> Lvhui Lu, Dan Wu, Dong Zhang, Yue Zhang, Yu Hong, Shoushan Li

 ## Repository structure

 ```text